induane/asinine-website/topics/articles/2019/satire/satire_9.rst

 me in my quest to show those little bastards just how wrong they are.

 In addition to the mere nature of shrimp's existence the emotional state of shrimp should absolutely terrify you.
-Shrimp are possible the most smug animals in our great natural world.
+Shrimp are possibly the most smug animals in our great natural world.
 They are volatile beyond belief and incredibly sensitive.
 You don't want to look at a shrimp the wrong way, they can snap at any moment and descend into a fit of rage.
 With the emotional maturity of a 3 year old child these temper tantrums can last for weeks and even days.
-There is no talking down a shrimp when they're up on their bullshit.
+There is no talking down a shrimp when they're up to their bullshit.
 Any attempts to calm a shrimp down will only enrage the beast further.
 These violent outbursts put everyone in the shrimp's vicinity in mortal peril.